aearly1/Team-2/README.md

 To begin testing you will need a token.
 To get the token, send a post request using use the "/api/login" route with the follow body:
 {
-    "email":"soubra@gmail.com",
+    "email":"soubra@guc.com",
     "password":"12345"
 }
 then the token will be returned in the header.
-For any upcoming request, include the returend token in the header of the request to authenticate.
+For any upcoming request, include the returned token in the header of the request to authenticate.

 ----------------------------------------------------------------------------------